Heritier1997/Navigation/README.md

 # Project overview

-This project was really difficult.
+This project was really challenging.
 I'm glad I got tested on this.

 I spent about **2hrs a day** (Tuesday-Thursday) after coming home from work.